CodeMaxx/CodeMaxx.github.io/_posts/2016-05-31-writeup-overthewire-bandit-level03.md

 writeup: true
 points:
 ctf_category: Wargame
-description: "Bandit Level 3 → 4: finding and reading a hidden file with ls -a"
+description: "Finding and reading a hidden file with ls -a"
 ---

 > **Level goal:** The password for the next level is stored in a hidden file in the inhere directory.